 Route 1, Coast of Maine — 450 miles

-Route 1 is to fall road trips as the Luno Life headrest organizer is to traveling in a car.
+Route 1 is to fall road trips as the Luno Seatback Organizer is to sleeping in a car.
 It’s a necessity.
 While the west coast will always be the best coast, Route 1 is seriously gunnin’ to win it all.
 Why is the Coast of Maine comin’ for Cali’s spot, you ask?
 Two words.
 Lobster.
 Rolls.

 The options for this Maine delicacy along Route 1 are endless.
 Just to name a few...Tracey’s Lobsters and Clams offers fine shellfish cooked over a fire pit out back that will leave you asking for seconds.
 Union River Lobster Pot has a King Size Lobster Roll that we want to sleep on at night, and New Friendly Restaurant is the local fave for a lobster roll that’s more lobster than roll.
 If you get tired of lobster rolls (impossible), you can always break things up with a sweet treat from one of the more than 20 Dunkin Donuts locations along Route 1.

 Now that you’ve got the why, how, and where covered for your fall and winter road trip, all you’ve got left to figure out is when…Keep in mind that there’s no time like the present!